Double categories for adaptive quantum computation: Adaptive instruments

 \subsection{The double category}

-{We now introduce the main objects of this section, namely the \emph{adaptive instruments}, and construct the associated double category.
-More precisely, we work within the framework of pseudo-double categories (see Section~\ref{sec:double category}).
-Adaptive instruments serve as models for quantum computation~\cite{okay2024classical,okay2025polyhedral}.}
+We now introduce the main objects of this section, namely \emph{adaptive instruments}, and construct the associated double category.
+As we will see in the following sections, adaptive instruments provide models for quantum computation~\cite{okay2024classical,okay2025polyhedral}.